 If you're appointed to work in an eligible position for 20 hours or more a week for at least 4.5 months, you can participate in the university's insurance plans.

 Other eligible individuals may also participate as your insurance dependents.
-Review the Insurance Benefit Overview for more information about their eligibility.
+Review the Dependent Eligibility page for more information about their eligibility.